gustavosantana1/bi-laravel-vue/README.md

 This command will:

-Build the Docker images for the application and MySQL.
-Run database migrations and seed the initial data.
+Create the Docker images for the application and MySQL, as well as perform database migrations and initial data seeding.

 4. Access the Application
 Once the containers are up and running, you can access the application at: